Uncharted Learning, Not-for-Profit

 - 92% of students who took the iOS program say that they are interested in taking another CS course.

 - Schools increased an average of 2 sections in their CS programs due to high student interest in this program.
 One school went from 1 section of CS programming to 4 sections in one year.

-As CEO at Mobile Makers Academy in Chicago, I helped change the face of what post-secondary education looks like.
-I collaborate with an amazing team to take adults from no programming experience to entry-ready mobile software developers in 8 weeks.
-Using revolutionary learning sciences, I've married constructivist and apprenticeship models to create a supportive-yet-demanding learning environment where students gain both hard and soft skills that are necessary to be successful in the field.
+As Director of Education and eventually as CEO, I helped change the face of what post-secondary education looks like at Mobile Makers Academy in Chicago.
+I collaborated with an amazing team to take adults from no programming experience to entry-ready mobile software developers in 8 weeks.
+Using revolutionary learning sciences, I married constructivist and apprenticeship models to create a supportive-yet-demanding learning environment where students gain both hard and soft skills that are necessary to be successful in the field.
 All this with project-based learning and assessment to measure student learning.
-We don't just help teach people how to code; we help them become developers.
-I started as Director of Education, and quickly rose to help steer the ship.
+We didn’t just help teach people how to code; we helped them become developers.
 Highlights of my time:

-- Spearheaded the development of the Mobile Makers High School iOS Development Program (see below)
+- Spearheaded the development of the Mobile Makers High School iOS Development Program (see above)